Second Boer War concentration camps: The Fawcett Commission

-The government responded to the growing clamour by appointing an all-women commission headed by Millicent Fawcett to investigate the conditions, which would become known as the Fawcett Commission.
+The government responded to the growing clamour by appointing an all-female commission headed by Millicent Fawcett to investigate the conditions, which would become known as the Fawcett Commission.
 (Note: A personal copy of Millicent Fawcett's report, together with extensive photographs and inserts, is available for consultation at The Women's Library, Old Castle Street, London E1 7NT, archive reference 7MGF/E/1) Despite being the leader of the women's suffrage movement, Fawcett was a Liberal Unionist and thus a government supporter who was considered a safe pair of hands that would help fend off criticism.
 Between August and December 1901, the Fawcett Commission conducted its own tour of the camps in South Africa.
-In the end, it confirmed everything that Hobhouse had said and made even further recommendations; the Commission insisted that rations should be increased and that additional nurses be sent out immediately, along with a long list of other practical measures designed to improve conditions in the camp.
+In the end, it confirmed everything that Hobhouse had said and made even further recommendations; the Commission insisted that rations should be increased and that additional nurses be sent out immediately, along with a long list of other practical measures designed to improve conditions in the camps.
 Millicent Fawcett expressed that much of the catastrophe was owed to a simple failure to observe elementary rules of hygiene.

 In November 1901, Colonial Secretary Joseph Chamberlain ordered Alfred Milner to ensure that "all possible steps are being taken to reduce the rate of mortality".
-The civil authority took over the camps from Kitchener and the British command, and by February 1902, the annual death rate in the concentration camps for white inmates dropped to 6.9 percent and eventually to 2 percent.
+The civil authority took over the camps from Kitchener and the British command, and by February 1902, the annual death rate in the concentration camps for White inmates dropped to 6.9 percent and eventually to 2 percent.
 However, by then the damage had been done.
-A report after the war concluded that 27,927 Boers, of whom 24,074 were children under 16 (50 percent of the Boer child population), had died in the camps.
+A report after the war concluded that 27,927 White Boers, of whom 24,074 were children under 16 (50 percent of the Boer child population), had died in the camps.
 In all, about one in four of the Boer inmates died, most of them children.